sammyd/iOS8-day-by-day-book/manuscript/36-location-notifications.md

 Since you're going to requesting location-based notifications, you need to ask the user for permission to send them notifications and to use their location.
-Both of these have been covered in iOS8 Day-by-Day (notifications on day 25 and location on day 34), but it's worth having a brief summary.
+Both of these have been covered in iOS 8 Day-by-Day (notifications on day 25 and location on day 34), but it's worth having a brief summary.

 User notifications are defined as sounds, alerts and badges that can interrupt